pkluz/PKHUD/README.md

 - `PKHUD.Controller.sharedController.userInteractionOnUnderlyingViewsEnabled: Bool` defines whether the underlying views respond to touches while the HUD is shown.

-Additionally you're free to create you own custom content views.
+Additionally you are free to create you own custom content views.
 They can either descend from `PKHUD.ContentViews.SquareBaseView`, `PKHUD.ContentViews.WideBaseView` or simply UIView.

-**Note**: Its neither possible to customize the general look and feel, nor do I plan to add that feature.
+**Note**: It's neither possible to customize the general look and feel, nor do I plan to add that feature.
 You are free to provide any content views you wish but the blurring, corner radius and shading will remain the same.

 ## Additional Notes